This piece was a long time coming because questions about teletherapy (online therapy – video sessions – telehealth) are on many people’s minds.

 I’ve worked with clients/patients who:

--are so-called – ‘digital nomads’,
+are ‘digital nomads’,

--expats not finding local psychotherapists speaking their language,
+expats – not finding local psychotherapists speaking their language,

--very (VERY) frequent travelers,
+very (VERY) frequent travelers,

--living in a city/country with psychotherapy services not available easily,
+living in a city/country with psychotherapy services not available easily,

 people with intense cases of anxiety or other mental disorders that make it difficult for them to leave the house.

 Some circumstances would call for a regular in-the-office or rather in-patient treatment.
 Those would be:

 severe psychiatric condition (for example – psychotic episodes, severe clinic depression),